Ahjyn/Web-Programming-Summer-2020-Test/README.md

 3.)
 ICP-3 focuse on the usage of JavaScript and applying it within the respective moudule in combination with prior class elements.

+4.)
+ICP-4 focused on combining elements related to jquery and javascript.